M.D. Program OASIS

 Welcome to the OASIS Program!

-The Outreach, Advising, Support, and Identity formation for Students (OASIS) program began in January of 2021 to better support students' advising needs during medical school.
+The Outreach, Advising, Support, and Identity formation for Students (OASIS) program began in Jan.
+2021, to better support students' advising needs during medical school.

 The OASIS team provides a comprehensive system of support for medical students’ advising needs and their personal and professional identity formation throughout all years of medical school.
-Faculty Advisors work within the OHSU School of Medicine UME Program to provide academic, career, and life and wellness advising for medical students, create and deliver general support programming, and collaborate with a variety of individuals in UME and at the University to support the overall success of all medical students.
+Faculty Advisors work within the OHSU School of Medicine's Undergraduate Medical Education (UME) Program to provide academic, career, and life and wellness advising for medical students, as well as create and deliver general support programming. they also collaborate with a variety of individuals in UME and at the university to support the overall success of all medical students.

 OASIS Streams